edgelesssys/marblerun.sh/content/docs/tasks/deploy.md

 * [Equinix](https://metal.equinix.com/product/features/) Bare Metal Servers
 * Alternatively, you can deploy the steps with [minikube](https://minikube.sigs.k8s.io/docs/start/)

 *Note that you need DCAP infrastructure in place for remote attestation to work.
 At the time of writing only Azure provided a public DCAP service in their data-centers.
 You can run Marblerun in simulation mode which omits remote attestation procedures and returns an empty quote on the Client API.
-If you're running your own data-center, you can read more about setting up DCAP [here](https://software.intel.com/content/www/us/en/develop/articles/intel-software-guard-extensions-data-center-attestation-primitives-quick-install-guide.html).*
+If you're running your own data-center, you can read more about setting up DCAP [in the Intel SGX development articles](https://software.intel.com/content/www/us/en/develop/articles/intel-software-guard-extensions-data-center-attestation-primitives-quick-install-guide.html).*

 ## Install with the Marblerun CLI